nextflow-io/nextflow/docs/process.rst

    }

-.. note:: Each executor provides its own set of configuration options that can set be in the `directive` declarations block.
-   See :ref:`executor-page` section to read about specific executor directives.
+.. note:: Each executor supports additional directives and ``executor`` configuration options.
+Refer to the :ref:`executor-page` page to see what each executor supports.

 .. _process-ext: